About Legal Guardianship in Texas

 Court Requirements for Guardianship of an Incapacitated Adult

 In order to initiate a guardianship proceeding in Texas for an incapacitated adult, the Probate Court requires that a letter from a doctor be provided to the Court giving the Court the appropriate information to demonstrate that the individual is, in fact, incapacitated.
 A copy of the standard Doctor’s Form Letter typically used for these purposes is provided for your reference.

-Because the entire topic of guardianships is so complex, we have attempted to include fairly in-depth information in this Guardianship Information Center for your education.
+Because the entire topic of guardianships is so complex, we have provided more in-depth information in this Guardianship Information Center for your education.
 Following are the topics covered in the pages of our website:

 - Guardian of the Person.
 The Guardian of the Person is someone appointed to make personal, medical, and welfare decisions for a Ward.
 This section gives you insight into the responsibilities of the Guardian.

 - Guardian of the Estate.
 The Guardian of the Estate is appointed to make the financial decisions related to a Ward’s assets.
 This person is charged with preserving, protecting, and maintaining the assets.
 Included in this section is a discussion of the Bond Issues encountered by guardians of the estate, the Accounting Issues that prevail in these guardianships, and the requirements for Court Approval of Guardianship Expenses, which are strictly enforced in the Probate Courts.

 - The Guardianship Process (From A to Z).
 This section of the website gives you a step-by-step outline of the guardianship process for those who consider applying to become guardian of a friend or family member.

 - The Role of the Ad Litem Attorney.
 Every time that a guardianship is filed, it is the responsibility of the Probate Court to appoint an Attorney ad Litem to represent the legal interests of the Proposed Ward.